 - For private/consolidator Fares, consult the corresponding Fare Terms Sheet.

-- Q 49: How do I clear MSIE Cookies & Cache?
+- Q 49: How do I clear Microsoft Internet Explorer (MSIE) Cookies & Cache?

 - A: Click the purple [Tools] button at the top of the KVS Tool, then click [Internet Options], select the [General] Tab, click [Delete] and select [Cookies] & [Temporary Internet Files] (ensure that [Preserve Favorites Website Data] option is not selected).

-Note: These instructions apply regardless of the primary web browser that you normally use (e.g. Mozilla FireFox, Google Chrome, Safari, etc.)
+Note: Internet Explorer is a Windows system component and these instructions apply regardless of the primary web browser that you normally use (e.g. Mozilla FireFox, Google Chrome, Safari, etc.)

 - Q 50: Why does the KVS Tool open Microsoft Word, Notepad, or another application when I try to open an external web link?